toledy/spotify/baseline_models.md

 $$\sum_{i=1}^n (Y_i-\sum_{j=1}^p X_{ij}\beta_j)^2 + \lambda \sum_{j=1}^p (\beta_j)^2$$

-In part (h), we fit Ridge and Lasso with cross validation and with lamda ranging from 1e^-5 to 10^5.
+We fit Ridge and Lasso with cross validation and with lambda ranging from 1e^-5 to 10^5.

 Lasso Regularization: